 “Yeah, this is the first time I’ve seen a self-driving one,” Lady confirmed.
 “I didn’t even know if they had steering wheels.”
 She jumped and flew to the driver’s seat, landing atop the black wheel and strolling across it.
 Even though the car drove and turned just fine, the wheel and pedals never moved.
 “I thought they were supposed to have operators though, because this technology is so new it still might screw up and run somebody- uhff!”

 Lady was flat on her bottom; she’d tripped on something.
-That seemed impossible, given that the wheel was so smooth that it seemed factory fresh.
+That seemed impossible, given that the wheel was so smooth as to appear factory fresh.
 Chaxium was there a moment later to make sure she was alright, helping her up.
 Both of them bent down and investigated, their probing hands eventually finding the surface of the object.

 It was completely invisible, but it had a distinct shape: rounded and malleable.
 There were also a few projections on top, equally absent, that felt like bumbler hairs.
 Lady stepped over it, only to have her foot land on another one.
 She started to jump up and down on it, as its material was slightly springy, but when Chaxium grabbed one of the hairs and yanked the material felt compelled to respond.